Policies and Procedures

 All rooms/apartments/suites will again be inspected after your departure.
 Any damages found in the room, intentional or accidental, beyond normal wear and tear and/or missing furniture, will be the responsibility of the resident/suitemates along with the corresponding damage charges.

 Public areas/common rooms (halls, stairways, lounges, laundry rooms, lobbies, bathrooms, kitchens, etc.) are the collective responsibility of residents of that hall, floor, room, or suite.
 Babson College makes every attempt to attribute damage and vandalism charges to the individual(s) responsible, but when those responsible cannot be found, all members of a suite, room, floor, or building may be charged equally for damages.
 It is our hope that affected residents will cooperate and ensure that those responsible are held accountable.

 Damages will be assessed on an ongoing basis and charged to students’ accounts accordingly.
-View a list of
+View a list of estimated damage costs.

 The listed prices are estimates only and are subject to change without notice.
 Babson College reserves the right to charge more than indicated in special or extreme cases.